maxhoffmann/old-maximilianhoffmann.com/article/building-ios-web-apps/_building-ios-web-apps.md

 ### Icon sizes

 By default iOS uses a screenshot of your website as icon for the web app.
-You can set your own by appending a `link` tag to your website with the `rel` attribute of “apple-touch-icon”.
+You can set your own by appending a `link` tag to your website with the `rel` attribute of <code>apple-touch-icon</code>.
 As there are different screen resolutions across Apple’s devices you can define an icon for each of them, but iOS is also able to scale icons down (or even up).
-This means you can define an icon for the retina iPad, which has the size of 144 by 144 pixels and it will work on every other device for example an iPhone 3G.
+This means you can define an icon for the retina iPad, which has the size of <code>144x144</code> pixels and it will work on every other device for example an iPhone 3G.
 I prefer defining one icon for each retina device and leave standard displays behind as retina will be everywhere.
 So if your web app will work on both iPhone and iPad, make and include both in retina sizes.
 If it’s intended to work on iPhone only like [doubbble](http://doubbble.com), include just the retina iPhone icon.
 To tell iOS which icon it should use if both options are available, give it a hint with the `sizes` attribute.
 Example:

 <pre class="language-markup"><code>&lt;!-- iPhone Retina --&gt;
 &lt;link rel=&quot;apple-touch-icon-precomposed&quot; sizes=&quot;114x114&quot; href=&quot;apple-touch-icon-114x114-precomposed.png&quot;&gt;